Syrian Revolution Victory Conference: December 2024 conference

 Al-Sharaa held a similar conference in Damascus in late December 2024, where various groups agreed to merge under the Defense Ministry.

 Those who were present at the December conference included: Fadlallah al-Haji, the head of the National Front for Liberation, Azzam al-Gharib, the head of the Levant Front, Essam al-Buwaydhani, the head of Jaysh al-Islam, Al-Mutasim Abbas, the head of the Mu'tasim Division, Muhammad al-Dairi, the head of the Third Legion of the Syrian National Army, Saleh Amouri, a leader in the Northern Storm Brigade, Amer al-Sheikh, the head of Ahrar al-Sham, Abu Saleh Tahan, the head of Jaysh al-Ahrar, Mondher Saras, the head of the Sham Legion, and Abu Hatem Shaqra, the head of the Liberation and Construction Movement.
 Imad Abu Zureiq, Mohammad Mahameed, Abu Munther al Duhni and Abu Shareef al Mahameed, all of whom who had reconciled with the regime in 2018, were also present.
 Al-Sharaa spoke with Essam al-Buwaydhani, the head of Jaysh al-Islam, and shook his hand, signaling a thaw in relations between the groups.
-Various rebel leaders from southern governorate Daraa were present, including Ali Bash, Abu Ali Mustafa, Abu Murshed and Abu Hayan Hit.
+Various rebel leaders from the southern governorate of Daraa were present, including Ali Bash, Abu Ali Mustafa, Abu Murshed and Abu Hayan Hit.
 Some of the rebel figures who attended that meeting, including al-Gharib and Murhaf Abu Qasra, have been appointed to either political or military positions in the new administration.

 The head of the Southern Operations Room, Ahmad al-Awda, did not attend.